janclarin/indigo/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 ## About
-Graduated from the University of Calgary (Canada!).
-Interned as a software developer at
-[Nureva Inc.](https://www.nureva.com) and [Microsoft](/interning-at-microsoft).
+Graduated from the University of Calgary, Canada.
+Working as a software engineer at Google.
+Interned as a software developer at [Nureva Inc.](https://www.nureva.com) and [Microsoft](/interning-at-microsoft).

 Currently learning photography with a Nikon D7000 and taking #selfies with